stackbit-projects/good-oregano-dc386/content/pages/posts/game_ml.md

 # Basic stuff to know

-Before we dive in, I want to introduce an agenda.
-A way for me to separate all of the next posts and help you understand each part of the work I did.

-So this entire series of posts will be divided into several parts.
+Before we dive in - a short agenda for the next few posts on this subject: So this entire series of posts will be divided into several parts.

-*   **What is machine learning **- I won't get into too much detail, just enough so you'll have the basic knowledge of what is going on
+*   **What is machine learning** - I won't get into too much detail, just enough so you'll have the basic knowledge of what is going on

 *   **What are Neural Networks**